'Six Nations return beyond expectations'

 "Everyone is disappointed with the France defeat and we spoke about it in the huddle.

-"We played a lot better and a lot of rugby in their half, but credit to France with their defence and Shaun Edwards, which is hard to break down"
+"We played a lot better and a lot of rugby in their half, but credit to France with their defence and Shaun Edwards, they are hard to break down."

-Navidi slotted back on the international stage in a similar fashion to Bath number eight Taulupe Faletau.
+Navidi slotted back on the international stage in a similar fashion to Bath number eight Taulupe Faletau against England in the previous game.

 "It was nice to get 75 minutes under my belt," added Navidi.